 You typically can get your car, van, truck, or other vehicle back after a repossession.
 Which option is best for you depends on how much money you have, your state's laws, your loan agreement, and the lender's willingness to work with you.

 The most surefire way to regain the car is to pay off the loan.
 This option is called exercising your "right of redemption."
 To redeem the loan, you must pay back the entire balance of the loan and specific fees and costs, such as repossession and storage fees.

 You can redeem the car at any time before the private sale or auction.
 The bank is supposed to send you a written notice that contains the information you need to redeem.
 If you haven't received that notice within five days of the repossession, contact the creditor immediately to get the payoff amount and instructions for redemption.
 Your right of redemption ends when the car is sold.

 If you don't have enough money to redeem, then another possible option is to reinstate the loan.
-With reinstatement you bring the loan current by making up all of the past due payments, including applicable fees and late charges, in one lump sum.
+With reinstatement, you bring the loan current by making up all past-due payments, including applicable fees and late charges, in one lump sum.

-If the car is going to be sold at public auction (the bank is supposed to give you notice if it is), then you can attend the auction and bid on it yourself.
+If the car is going to be sold at a public auction (the bank is supposed to give you notice if it is), then you can attend the auction and bid on it yourself.